Sass Guidelines

 There is another way of importing partials that I deem valid as well.
 On the bright side, it makes the file more readable.
 On the other hand, it makes updating it slightly more painful.
 Anyway, I’ll let you decide which is best, it does not matter much.
 For this way of doing, the main file should respect these guidelines:

-• a linebreak after @import;
+per folder; - a linebreak after

-• each file on its own line;
+; - each file on its own line;

-• a new line after the last import from a folder;
+- a new line after the last import from a folder;

-• file extensions and leading underscores omitted.
+- file extensions and leading underscores omitted.

 @import